datanav/docs/technical/superoffice-membercare.rst

      - "string"

-SuperOffice Product to Membercare Products
+SuperOffice Product to MemberCare Products
 ------------------------------------------
-Every SuperOffice Product will be synchronized with a Membercare Products.
+Every SuperOffice Product will be synchronized with a MemberCare Products.

-Once a link between a SuperOffice Product and a Membercare Products is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Product and a MemberCare Products is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Product and a Membercare Products:
+The following properties are synchronized between a SuperOffice Product and a MemberCare Products:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Product Property
-     - Membercare Products Property
+     - MemberCare Products Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - Name
      - name
      - "string"

-SuperOffice Quotealternative to Membercare Invoices
+SuperOffice Quotealternative to MemberCare Invoices
 ---------------------------------------------------
-Every SuperOffice Quotealternative will be synchronized with a Membercare Invoices.
+Every SuperOffice Quotealternative will be synchronized with a MemberCare Invoices.

-Once a link between a SuperOffice Quotealternative and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a SuperOffice Quotealternative and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a SuperOffice Quotealternative and a Membercare Invoices:
+The following properties are synchronized between a SuperOffice Quotealternative and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - SuperOffice Quotealternative Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - sesam_Accepted
      - creationInfo
      - "string"